decorative element

 Other signs to look for are dimming lights, lights that don't turn off completely, an engine that is difficult to start or requires more than one try to start.

-EXPENSIVE AUTO REPAIR: The Head Gasket
+EXPENSIVE AUTO REPAIR: THE HEAD GASKET

 When your car or truck is running, fluid from the cooling system is circulating around the engine to protect it from overheating.
 As gaskets go, the head gasket is probably the most important within a car.
 Its job is to seal the combustion chambers and the coolant and oil passages between the engine block and the head.
 These are critical areas to keep sealed.
 The when unwanted fluids enter a cylinder or the oil supply, it can result in engine failure.
 A head gasket is usually quite sturdy and designed to never fail or need replacing.